swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - Added Semantics Identifiers section 3.1.8 to define a name registration authority URI necessary to express a provisional ID attribute in an X.509 certificate according to ETSI EN 319 412-1.

 - Added Authentication Context URI:s `http://id.elegnamnden.se/loa/1.0/eidas-nf-low` and `http://id.elegnamnden.se/loa/1.0/eidas-nf-low-sigm` to section 3.1.1.

+- Added section 3.1.9, "Country Code Identifiers", that describes the format for country code URI identifiers.

 **Changes between version 1.3 and version 1.4:**